jlmelville/mize/scripts/README.md

 unmeasured replay records cached slopes, proposals, available scale, remaining trial budget, and rescue state, then must match the measured optimizer result and physical callback counts exactly.
 The manifest records provenance and SHA-256 identities for the five primary artifacts.
+The persisted-input derivation finalizes it with the exact benchmark and derivation commands, the accepted Packet 4 input hash, all three decision-artifact hashes, and the derivation checkpoint.

 `derive-hager-zhang-rescue.R` reads those persisted primary artifacts plus the accepted Packet 4 summary.
 It requires the complete declared per-case grid,